wilvk/blog-hugo/content/posts/troubleshooting-a-dotnet-vim-plugin.md

 The same references were still not being resolved.
 I couldn't figure it out.

-Looking in the path `/usr/local/share/dotnet/packs/Microsoft.AspNetCore.App.Ref/3.1.0/ref/netcoreapp3.1/` I could actually see the binaries for the missing imports there, yet for some reason `omnisharp-vim` couldn't find them.
+Looking in the path `/usr/local/share/dotnet/packs/Microsoft.AspNetCore.App.Ref/3.1.0/ref/netcoreapp3.1/` I could actually see the binaries for the missing imports there, yet for some reason *omnisharp-vim* couldn't find them.

 ## assumptions

-The plugin `omnisharp-vim` also installs a package called [omnisharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn) that is used to communicate with the debugger and uses the .net roslyn workspaces for defining type safety and other things in code.
+The plugin *omnisharp-vim* installs a package called [omnisharp-roslyn](https://github.com/OmniSharp/omnisharp-roslyn) that is used to communicate with the debugger and uses .net roslyn workspaces for defining type safety and other things in code.

-Stepping back from the issue a bit and thinking about all the parts in the chain, I decided to look into how `omnisharp-roslyn` actually worked.
+Stepping back from the issue a bit and thinking about all the parts in the chain, I decided to look into how *omnisharp-roslyn* actually worked.

 Looking around in the source code I could see that there were references to a packaged version of Mono, but not dotnet core.
 Initially I thought that this was because there may be licencing or other things preventing dotnet core being packaged as well.

-I then searched online as it  may have been that a dotnet core version of `omnisharp-roslyn` existed that just hadn't installedfor some reason.
-To my surprise, it turns out that `omnisharp-roslyn` only targets Mono, as mentioned [here](https://github.com/OmniSharp/omnisharp-roslyn/issues/1489).
+I then searched online as it may have been that a dotnet core version of *omnisharp-roslyn* existed that just hadn't installedfor some reason.
+To my surprise, it turns out that *omnisharp-roslyn* only targets Mono, as mentioned [here](https://github.com/OmniSharp/omnisharp-roslyn/issues/1489).
 This confused me a bit but reading further, this is the only way that full compatibility with both .net framework and dotnet core can currently be achieved.

 Reading the docs, I could see there was a setting called `g:OmniSharp_server_use_mono` - my previous assumption was that this was a toggle between Mono and dotnet core.
 Reading the docs closer I could see that it toggles between the packaged and system-installed versions of Mono, and not between Mono and dotnet core.
 A rookie mistake in the new, open source .net world.